-My continuously world trip since 2012 never got me to Egypt, but since I started my journey to visit every country in the world I finally decided to travel to Egypt.
+My continuously trip around the world since 2012 never got me to country of the Pharaos, but since I started my journey to visit every country in the world I finally decided to travel to Egypt.

 Why buying a sim card at Cairo Airport

 First of all, buying a local prepaid sim card in Egypt is the cheapest AND best way to stay connected, but there are many more reasons I recommend you to get a local prepaid sim card for Egypt or an e-sim card if you want to make it easy for yourself.

 Did you know that overseas data plans limit their internet speed?
 You will mostly be roaming on 3G!
 We are already in 2024, we want 5G!
 Although unfortunately there is no 5G yet in Egypt.